-- City Contribution Amount Fixed City payment plan established to eliminate the legacy unfunded liability existing as of December 31, 2020 over a 30-year period, plus - City Contribution Rate An actuarially determined contribution (ADC) based on plan costs (reduced by the member rate) in addition to the fixed payment plan for the legacy unfunded liability, subject to certain constraints.
-A corridor (see page RSV-3) for the ADEC was established as of December 31, 2020 to keep the rate within a certain range to ensure long-term funding but moderating volatility.
+- City Contribution Amount Fixed City payment plan established to eliminate the legacy unfunded liability existing as of December 31, 2020 over a 30-year period (see page RSV-5), plus - City Contribution Rate An actuarially determined contribution (ADC) based on plan costs (reduced by the member rate) in addition to the fixed payment plan for the legacy unfunded liability, subject to certain constraints.
+A contribution rate corridor (see page RSV-2) for the ADEC was established (beginning with contributions being paid in fiscal year 2022) to keep the rate within a certain range to ensure long-term funding but moderating volatility.
 The City Contribution Rate is the ADC except: - If the ADC is less than the corridor midpoint but APRS is less than 90% funded then the City Contribution Rate is the corridor midpoint, - If the ADC exceeds the corridor maximum the City Contribution Rate is the corridor maximum.